brainworkup/bwu/README.md

 <!-- badges: end -->

-The goal of `bwu` is to facilitate neuropsychological evaluation …
+The goal of `bwu` is to facilitate neuropsychological evaluation data processing, report writing, and presentation of results.

 ## Installation